daggerok/blog/README.md

 * clone repo

         $ git clone ... && cd blog/
-* only one command
+* only one command (all in one)

-        $ ./gradlew build run
+        $ ./gradlew build run # or gradlew.bat build run
+* or without gradle wrapper (make jar not war:))

+        $ java -jar build/libs/blog-1.0.jar # after successful build
-*I'm pretty sure, that it should works on both - mac and windows*
+*I'm pretty sure, that it should works :) it worked on my home mac os x and company's pc*

 ### What is back-end? ###
+1. pure java/spring-boot application on gradle
+2. hateoas data-rest
+3. default db request caching with guava
+4. flexible, maintainable and pretty server-side on steroids :)

 * How to test
     - what do we have? index works, okay...